-The DE can then be used to calculate the ‘effective sample size.’
-This is ‘real’ sample size in a clustered trial, compared with the number of participants actually enrolled in the study.
+The DE can then be used to calculate the ‘effective sample size’.
+This is the ‘real’ sample size in a clustered trial, compared with the number of participants actually enrolled in the study.
 It is calculated using the formulae below:

 In the example above, there were 4 GP practices recruiting 25 patients each.
-Assuming ρ = 0.017, the effective sample size is calculated below:
+Assuming the ICC (ρ) = 0.017, the effective sample size is calculated below as:

 The effective sample size is reduced to 71, compared with the 100 participants enrolled in the trial.

-- Appropriate for public health interventions because the population or group is the unit of randomisation and intervention
+- Appropriate for public health interventions where a population or group is the unit of randomisation and intervention

 - May be cheaper, quicker and more straightforward to conduct